MicrosoftDocs/azure-docs/articles/app-service-web/app-service-web-tutorial-nodejs-mongodb-app.md

 Navigate to `http://localhost:3000` in a browser.
 Click **Sign Up** in the top menu and try to create a dummy user.

 The MEAN.js sample application stores user data in the database.
 If you are successful and MEAN.js automatically signs into the created user, then your app is writing data to the local MongoDB database.

 ![MEAN.js connects successfully to MongoDB](./media/app-service-web-tutorial-nodejs-mongodb-app/mongodb-connect-success.png)

+Try clicking **Admin** > **Manage Articles** to add some articles.

 ## Step 2 - Create a production MongoDB database